-Most people think of the traditional photo booth.
-This consists of an enclosed photo booth that many people have seen in shopping centres.
-These were made popular (pre wedding photo booth craze) by being used for easy access photos for passports and photo ID.
+Most people think of the traditional photo booth, which consists of an enclosed photo booth that many people have seen in shopping centres.
+These were made popular (pre-wedding photo booth craze) by being an easy and cost-effective to take photos for passports and photo IDs.

-These days for weddings and events, they are portable and have been modified to take many photos.
-They are delivered in photo strips or photo cards.
+These days traditional photo booths have been reimagined for weddings and events as they are portable and have been modified to take many photos.
+The images are printed on photo strips or photo cards.

 - Great with lighting as it is in an enclosed environment.